clutchcall CLI. Each snippet does one

 Env vars below use

-The headline move — one command, a public HTTPS URL, no inbound port.Reserve a stable subdomain
+This is the headline move.
+One command gives you a public HTTPS URL with no inbound port.Reserve a stable subdomain

-Claim a handle once; everyhttp run reuses it instead of a random slug.
+Claim a handle once.
+Everyhttp run then reuses it instead of a random slug.

 Run multiple named tunnels off one handle